 Farm and farmland losses are the result of economic pressures within agriculture as well as competition for agricultural lands from residential and recreational development.
 Within the state and nation there has been a steady decline in the number of farms and farmland acreage.
-Trends have indicated that while the number of farms has declined, the acreage per farm has increased.
-However this was not true in the Town of Oasis (617 and 316 respectively) and Waushara County (297 and 278 respectively) as a whole between 1990 and 1997.
+Trends have indicated that, while the number of farms has declined throughout the County, the acreage per farm has increased.
+However this was not true for the Town of Richford (292 and 278) and the Waushara County (291 and 278) as a whole between 1990 and 1997.